Kchu/LifelongRL/README.md

 # Python implementation of Lifelong Reinforcement Learning.
+# SR-LLRL
-# SR-LLRL: Shaping Rewards for Lifelong Reinforcement Learning
+Shaping Rewards for LifeLong Reinforcement Learning

-The codes are for the experiments of paper "Accelerating lifelong reinforcement learning via reshaping rewards", which is accepted by 2021 IEEE International Conference on Systems, Man, and Cybernetics (SMC).
+Code for experimenting with proposed approaches to lifelong RL, attached to our 2021 IEEE SMC paper "Accelerating lifelong reinforcement learning via reshaping rewards".

-The public websibe will come soon.
+The public websibe of paper will come soon.

+To reproduce all of our plots, run main.py.
+Note that you must choose your learning algorithm or parameters inside the code to generate Figures.
 Numerical results can be found in the paper.

+Authors: Kun Chu, Xianchao Zhu, William Zhu.

+Contact Kun (kun_chu@outlook.com) with any questions.